exciteabletom/mazesolver/README.md

 # Shitty maze solver

-Doesn't work on big mazes and is full of garbage.
+1. Doesn't work on big mazes

-Also it's slow as hell.
+2. It's slow as hell.

+3. new.py is the only file that works